Removing Texas Red Clay Stains from Your Katy Driveway

 How Much Does Red Clay Removal Cost?

 Red clay stain removal is more involved than a standard driveway cleaning because of the chemical pre-treatment and the additional time required.
-Pricing depends on the size of the stained area and the severity of the staining.
-For most Katy driveways, red clay removal costs between $200 and $450.
-If you combine it with a full property wash, we bundle the pricing so you get a better overall deal.
+Pricing depends on the size of the stained area, severity of the staining, surface condition, drainage, and whether it is reviewed with a full property wash.

-For a complete breakdown of what pressure washing costs in our area, check out our Katy TX pressure washing cost guide.
+For a complete breakdown of pressure washing cost factors in the Katy area, check out the Katy TX pressure washing cost guide.